-Filipino teachers marked World Teachers' Day with protests, demanding reforms and accountability amid a corruption scandal.
+Filipino teachers marked World Teachers' Day with protests nationwide, demanding reforms and accountability amid a corruption scandal.

-Protests were held nationwide, with teachers in Manila marching to Mendiola, calling for a higher education budget and better wages.
+Protesters in Manila marched to Mendiola, calling for a higher education budget and better wages.

-The Alliance for Concerned Teachers (ACT) organized a satirical event in Metro Manila to highlight government's perceived poor offers to the education sector.
+The Alliance for Concerned Teachers (ACT) organized events to highlight the government's perceived poor offers to the education sector.

-Teachers' grievances include heavy workloads, low salaries, subject cuts, and alleged militarization of schools.
+Teachers' grievances include heavy workloads, low salaries, subject cuts, alleged militarization of schools, and inadequate school infrastructure.

-ACT Chairperson Vladimer Quetua criticized the government's alleged corrupt practices in infrastructure projects and fund mismanagement, stating teachers and students receive no benefits from this 'rotten system'.
+ACT criticized the government's alleged corrupt practices in infrastructure projects and fund mismanagement, stating teachers and students receive no benefits from this 'rotten system'.

 🤖